 - Cut the lemon in half.
 Place the halves on a plate, and microwave for 20 seconds.
 Then squeeze all of the juice out into a bowl to reserve for later.
 Slice the rinds into 1/2” rounds or strips, and reserve those, too.

 - Heat a 12-inch skillet over Medium-High heat.
-Reduce the heat to Medium-low, and add the Worcestershire sauce, garlic, bay leaves, paprika, cayenne, salt and ground pepper.
+Melt the butter, then reduce the heat to Medium-low, and add the Worcestershire sauce, garlic, bay leaves, paprika, cayenne, salt and ground pepper.
 Stir and simmer for 5 minutes to blend the flavors, being careful not to let the garlic brown.

 - Increase the heat to Medium and add the shrimp, stirring and turning the shrimp (tongs work well here for larger shrimp) until all have begun to turn pink.